ashwinv1184/FPGA-VSD-Projects/README.md

 ## Objective: Implement a UART loopback mechanism where transmitted data is immediately received back, facilitating testing of UART functionality.

-UART - Stands for Universal Asynchronous Receiver-Transmitter.
-It is similar to bluetooth.
+UART - Stands for Universal Asynchronous Receiver-Transmitter (Hardware Communication Protocol).
+It is similar to a working principle of bluetooth.
 It is a serial communicating device used for short distance communication between devices, commonly used in computers, chips, microcontrollers etc...
+It has two pins, the TX (Transmitter) and RX (Receiver).

 ## Studying the exisiting code: